Do you have dry, cracked lips and no idea why? You may be experiencing a vitamin deficiency.

 Finally, my most important advice is to consider taking vitamins supplements if you believe you may have a vitamin deficit.

 You can get B12, D, and E supplements.
-Ensure that you read my in-depth guide on vitamin deficiency and supplementation.

 Getting enough of these vitamins will help prevent dry lips and other health problems.